Manage every aspect of your school's critical data.

 With releases now happening more regularly, schools can have access to features as soon as they’re completed.
 As an added benefit of the way TASS now develops software, we can also allow the early release of new features to schools that have agreed to test and give feedback on TASS enhancements.

-This is done using ‘Feature Flags’, which gives us the ability to toggle bits of code on or off as needed.
-This allows us to develop larger projects without impacting the ‘live’ TASS system, and more easily test new features and enhancements with TASS schools.
+This is done using ‘Feature Flags,’ which allow us to toggle bits of code on or off as needed.
+This allows us to develop larger projects without impacting the ‘live’ TASS system and more easily test new features and enhancements with TASS schools.

 What did the change process involve?

-The first steps of the changeover process began over a year ago, with a lot of work required from across various TASS departments to get to the finish line.
+The first steps of the changeover process began over a year ago, and to reach the finish line, much work was required from various TASS departments.

 However, Brad shared that the biggest challenge of the project was ensuring that everyone was on the same page about what the change would involve and what the benefits would be.
-As a fundamental part of the business, changing the development cycle would impact all areas, and required agreement from each business leader if the project was to go ahead.
+As a fundamental part of the business, changing the development cycle would impact all areas and require agreement from each business leader if the project were to go ahead.

 As we’ve talked about before, identifying and addressing any concerns or questions is a crucial step in successful change management, and Brad’s experience was no exception.

-He explained that showing people that their concerns are genuinely being considered, and being able to back this up with an explanation of how positives would outweigh any issues, was essential in driving that shift in mindset.
-This took a lot of discussions, diagrams, and research, but was worth it in the end.
+He explained that showing people that their concerns are genuinely being considered and explaining how the positives would outweigh any issues was essential in driving that shift in mindset.
+This took a lot of discussions, diagrams, and research, but it was worth it in the end.

 What was the impact of the change across TASS?